 While allocating individual processors within a node is great for smaller clusters, the overhead of keeping track of the individual processors and memory within each node adds significant overhead.
-For best scalability, allocate whole nodes using select/linear or select/bluegene and avoid select/cons_res.
+For best scalability, allocate whole nodes using select/linear and avoid select/cons_res.

 Job accounting relies upon the slurmstepd daemon on each compute node periodically sampling data.
 This data collection will take compute cycles away from the application inducing what is known as system noise.
-For large parallel applications, this system noise can detract for application scalability.
+For large parallel applications, this system noise can detract from application scalability.
 For optimal application performance, disabling job accounting is best (jobacct_gather/none).
 Consider use of job completion records (JobCompType) for accounting purposes as this entails far less overhead.
 If job accounting is required, configure the sampling interval to a relatively large size (e.g. JobAcctGatherFrequency=300).
-Some experimentation may also be required to deal with collisions on data transmission.
+Some experimentation may be required to deal with collisions on data transmission.

 While Slurm can track the amount of memory and disk space actually found on each compute node and use it for scheduling purposes, this entails extra overhead.
 Optimize performance by specifying the expected configuration using the available parameters (RealMemory, CPUs, and TmpDisk).
 If the node is found to contain less resources than configured, it will be marked DOWN and not used.
-Also set the FastSchedule parameter.
 While Slurm can easily handle a heterogeneous cluster, configuring the nodes using the minimal number of lines in slurm.conf will both make for easier administration and better performance.

 The EioTimeout configuration parameter controls how long the srun command will wait for the slurmstepd to close the TCP/IP connection used to relay data between the user application and srun when the user application terminates.
 The default value is 60 seconds.
 Larger systems and/or slower networks may need a higher value.